 1890 Lalique opens at the fashionable 20, Rue Therese.
 He meets his second wife Augustine-Alice Ledru, daughter of the sculptor Auguste Ledru.

 1892 Augustine-Alice gives birth to Suzanne on May 4th.
 Lalique incorporates glass into his jewellery as cast pates-de-verre.

-1893 Lalique enters a competition organized by the Union Centrale des Arts Decoratifs on the theme of a drinking vessel.
-He wins second prize, 500 francs for his Thistle flowers goblet and is awarded a medal with special mention for his Satyr and vine shoots mug.
+1893 Lalique enters a competition organised by the Union Centrale des Arts Decoratifs on the theme of a drinking vessel.
+He wins second prize, 500 francs for his Thistle flowers goblet and is awarded a medal with a special mention for his Satyr and vine shoots mug.

 1894 Lalique exhibits for the first time at the Salon de la Societe des Artistes Francais regularly participating until 1911.Lalique starts to design jewellery for the famous actress Sarah Bernhardt.
 He creates pieces for Siegfried Bing’s Maison de l’Art Nouveau, the Paris shop that gave its name to the Art Nouveau movement.